m5kro/Sprig-Spear/README.md

 2. USB Keyboard
 3. Read rubber ducky payloads (not all functions supported)
 4. Read from microsd card slot
-5. WiFi Evil Twin (test phase)
+5. WiFi Evil Twin
+6. WiFi Evil Twin customization (read disclaimer)
 # Upcoming Features (No particular order)
 1. WiFi Deauth Attack (missing monitor mode)
 2. WiFi Beacon Spam
 3. Bluetooth Deauth
 4. Bluetooth L2CAP ping
 5. Bluetooth Fake device (maybe)
-6. Pn532 NFC addon (Very Unlikely)
-7. Rewrite/Reorganize code
-8. WiFi Evil Twin customization
 # Disclaimers
 1. I'm not responsible for what you do so don't do anything stupid.
 (I know some of you will)
 2. AppleJuice attack has been patched by Apple.
 The attack is also unreliable due to possible ETIMEOUT Error.
+3. Captive portal files can only go up to a certain size before the pico freaks out and hard resets.
 # Setup Instructions
 1. Download [Micropython](https://micropython.org/download/RPI_PICO_W/)
 2. Flash to the Pico W (Newer versions of the Sprig come with a Pico W)